MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 You can also create a custom authentication strength to allow only CBA to access sensitive resources.
 You can allow CBA as a single-factor, multifactor, or both.
 For more information, see [Conditional Access authentication strength](concept-authentication-strengths.md).

-### CBA authentication strength with advanced restrictions
+### CBA authentication strength with advanced options

-Under CBA auth method policy an admin can determine the strength of the certificate using [authentication binding policy](#understanding-the-authentication-binding-policy) on the CBA auth method.
+In the CBA Authentication methods policy, an admin can determine the strength of the certificate by using [authentication binding policy](#understanding-the-authentication-binding-policy) on the CBA method.
 Now you can configure **Advanced options** when you create a custom authentication strength to require a specific certificate to be used, based on issuer and policy OIDs, when users perform CBA to access certain sensitive resources.
 This feature provides a more precise configuration to determine the certificates and users that can access resources.
 For more information, see [Advanced options for Conditional Access authentication strength](concept-authentication-strength-advanced-options.md).

 ## Understanding Sign-in logs